lcleigh/database-project/album_repository_class_recipe.md

 # Model class
 # (in lib/artist.rb)

-class Student
+class Album

   # Replace the attributes by your own columns.
+  attr_accessor :title, :release_year, :artist_id
-  attr_accessor :id, :name, :genre end
+end

 # The keyword attr_accessor is a special Ruby feature